Gizela-designs/AWS-restart-full/projects/static-website.md

 **Why This Matters**
 This distinction separates a casual hobby setup from a true enterprise-grade architecture.
 The S3 bucket is now fully secured with no direct public access and all traffic flowing exclusively through CloudFront.
 This design prevents several critical risks:

-**• Bypassing the content delivery network, which can lead to unnecessary cost increases** **• Distributed denial of service attacks targeting the S3 endpoint directly** **• Attempts to access content without proper authorization controls** **• Unauthorized consumption of bandwidth and other resources**
+ - Bypassing the content delivery network, which can lead to unnecessary cost increases
+ - Distributed denial of service attacks targeting the S3 endpoint directly
+ - Attempts to access content without proper authorization controls
+ - Unauthorized consumption of bandwidth and other resources

 ## Security Benefits: